sup-heliotrope/sup/README.txt

 - Labels instead of folders.
 Drop that tired old metaphor and you'll see how much easier it is to organize email.

-- GMail-style thread management.
+- GMail-style thread management (but better!).
 Archive a thread, and it will disappear from your inbox until someone replies.
-Kill a thread, and it will never come back to your inbox.
-(But it will still show up in searches, of course.)
+Kill a thread, and it will never come back to your inbox (but will still show up in searches.)
+Mark a thread as spam and you'll never again see it unless explicitly searching for spam.

 - Console based interface.
 No mouse clicking required!